 Yes, I knew how to research but I had zero knowledge about financial institutions.
 I called up my father who is a financial expert in Cebu and ranted that I had no idea what I was supposed to write.
 Just like any helpful father, he gave me articles or clippings about financial institutions.
 Daddy was my “internet” or source of information outside the library.
 Pouring over volumes of secondary data and analyzing the primary data, I finished the report.
 I re-wrote everything .
 With computers and the ease of printing these days, I cannot imagine how I came out with this study that consisted of so many pages.

 Looking at my life 33 years ago reminds me that even at my golden age, I can move on to a new chapter.
 I kept this study as a trophy for myself, that I must always challenge myself.
 The only way to create change is by leaving your comfort zone.
 The only way for me to change my life and to change them for good is to relocate my comfort zone.

 You can do it too.
 How?

 You can change your life with repeated, specific action — the trick is actually going through with it all.
 Change your habits and sooner than you think you’ll find yourself within a new comfort zone — a comfort zone so far from your original comfort zone that you may have trouble understanding how it is that you were able to accomplish so much.
 And then you will have nothing but you and your inner drill sergeant to thank.
 Each of us has the power to change our lives.
 Most of us, however, rather remain comfortable.

 I would have never attained a fraction of my potential if I stuck it out being safe and comfortable.
-As Jane and I embark on a new chapter in our lives as “Emerging Media Consultants” , I tell myself “you can make it happen.”
+As I embark on a new chapter of my life as a “Content Strategist” , I tell myself “you can make it happen.”